keithstric/cloud-sockets/README.md

 The following options are available for customization of cloud-sockets.

 * `abandonAfterRetriesCount` {number} - Default = 60.
 Number of times to retry sending a message which requires acknowledgement
-* `ackMessageTypes` {string[]} - An array of message types which will require an acknoledgement from the client upon receipt
+* `ackMessageTypes` {string[]} - An array of message types which will require an acknowledgement from the client upon receipt to stop send retries
 * `broadcastMessageTypes` {string[]} - An array of message types that should send a message to all connections
 * `customMsgHandlers` {{string, function}} - An object whose key is a message type and value is a function.
 You may not define a custom handler for any of the default message types.
 The function will receive 3 arguments: The initiating WebSocket, the message and the instance of the MessageDirector.
 * `includeUserProps` {string[]} - If setupHttpUser is true.
 Properties from the user object to include as identifiers for that user